igordall/EPFL_IKEA/README.md

 We further expanded our exploration of machine learning models for predicting sentence difficulties by implementing a Decision Tree algorithm.
 This classification method predicts the difficulty level of sentences by constructing a model that learns simple decision rules from the data features.
 In our application, the model is visualized as a tree structure: each internal node represents a "test" related to an attribute of the sentence, such as the presence of specific words or the complexity of the sentence structure.
 Each branch stemming from these nodes denotes the outcome of the test, and each leaf node corresponds to a class label, which in this case is the predicted difficulty level.
 This hierarchical approach allows the Decision Tree to make clear and logical decisions based on the hierarchical significance of sentence features, making it both interpretable and effective for tasks with well-defined rules and distinctions between categories.

-Using the 80/20 split technique again, we obtained results as shown in the table above, which suggest an even distribution among the classes and types of errors.
+Performing the 80/20 split technique again, we obtained results as shown in the table above, which suggest an even distribution among the classes and types of errors.
 However, the model still produces poor predictive results, with an accuracy of 31%.

 Upon examining the confusion matrix, we observed that the model struggles to discern subtle difficulty distinctions, resulting in a significant number of false positives and negatives.
 This suggests an overfitting issue where the model captures noise instead of actual difficulty boundaries.